 Most people with uncomplicated influenza recover within a week, although the cough and fatigue may last longer.

 Spread is via respiratory droplets and direct contact with respiratory secretions.

 Incubation period is 1 to 4 days (average 2 days).

 People infected with influenza are considered infectious from 1 day before onset of symptoms up to 7 days from onset of symptoms.
 Viral shedding is greatest in the first 3 to 5 days of illness.
 Young children may shed virus for longer, up to 7 to 10 days.
 Viral shedding may continue for longer in severely immuno compromised persons.

 In mild illness laboratory testing is not always necessary.

 Take a deep nasal or throat swab, or sputum for respiratory viral testing.
 Use appropriate personal protective equipment when obtaining the sample.

 - Encourage annual influenza vaccination.
 Vaccination against influenza has the primary aim of reducing severe influenza.
-The influenza vaccine is recommended for any person 6 months of age and over who wishes to reduce the likelihood of becoming ill with seasonal influenza.
-Due to changes in circulating strains and waning immunity, to minimise the chance of developing influenza, vaccination is required each year.
+Annual flu vaccination is strongly recommended for anyone 6 months of age and older and should be actively promoted for people at increased risk of complications.
+Due to changes in circulating strains and waning immunity, vaccination is required each year.

 - Encourage respiratory etiquette and hand hygiene: